FDSN/StationXML/docs/schema-keywords.rst

 The :ref:`reference` of this documentation is auto-generated from documentation tags in the StationXML schema document.
-In this way a single source of documenation is maintained for the purposes of this generated documentation and those reading the XSD schema specification directly.
+In this way a single source of documentation is maintained for the purposes of this generated documentation and those reading the XSD schema specification directly.